potestiolab/canvas/README.md

 <br />

-## C - List AT-bb-CG FILE
+## C - list_AT_res.dat

-_list AT-bb-CG_ is a mandatory file when launching _block.py_.
-As already explained in **Sec.
-4.2**, this file
-is organized in different way according the task chosen:

-* **`List At-bb-CG FILE (for choice1)`**: File with a list of central atomistic(s) residue(s) and corresponding atomistic(s) radius(ii) organized in two columns.
-                                        The left column must present only integer numbers; the right one must show only integer or float number.
+This file is mandatory when launching _block.py_ after selecting the option **choice1**.
+This file contains the list of central atomistic(s) residue(s) (first column) and corresponding atomistic(s) radius(ii) (second column).
+In particular, given the coordinates file of all-atom structure of the system, protein.gro, the _residue number_ corresponds at the first column of such file,[^3] while the radius _R_ (in nm) defines the atomistic sphere around the central residue(s).
+The residue number is an integer number, while the radius could be integer or float.
 No strings, or special characters are permitted.
 An error message is printed on screen if some condition is not fulfilled.

 ```
 |-----------------|-----------------------|
 | residue1 (int)  |   radius1 (int/float) |